Nintsu87/TAMK-Data/README.md

 Excercise 1:
 ------------
-Create a drone database with spesific views.
+Create a drone database with spesific views using Docker, Adminer and MySQL Workbench 8.0.